favonia/cloudflare-ddns/docs/design/features/domain-input-normalization.markdown

 Structured-entry diagnostics preserve the underlying domain rejection reason, including whether an empty label immediately follows a wildcard marker.

 ### Rejection and Recovery

-Do not emit a normalization diagnostic for a rejected domain atom or for a structured entry whose later field is rejected.
-An accepted entry may still produce a normalization diagnostic when another entry in the same setting is rejected.

 A fatal domain error produces no partial usable list or expression.
 A setting with any fatal diagnostic leaves its destination unchanged.
 Structured parsing may resume at later top-level commas solely to collect additional diagnostics.